 In another attempt to achieve self-sufficiency, I tried to avoid calling my parents for advice.
-When my grades started slipping and I didn't make friends, my first thought wasn't to call my mom.
+When my grades started slipping and I didn't make strong friendships as quickly as I had hoped, my first thought wasn't to call my mom.
 I thought that doing so would be fruitless.
 If I called her even just to talk, I thought I would fail the challenges set before me.

-I eventually realized my parents are some of my best allies.
+I eventually realized that my parents are some of my best allies.
 They know me better than anyone else, and they're always glad to help.
 They know how much I should pay for carrots at the grocery store and when my last dentist appointment was.
-Because they have years of experience, they can use to understand what I'm going through and advice on how to deal with even the most difficult of situations.
+Because they have years of experience, they can understand what I'm going through and offer advice on dealing with even the most difficult of situations.

 3. Friends From Home

 That's what I thought.
-I can count on one hand the times I reached out to friends from home while I was at school freshman year.
+I can count on one hand the number of times that I reached out to friends from home while I was in my freshman year of college.

-Going home that summer, I realized what I had lost in failing in order to keep new relationships.
+Going home that summer, I realized what I had lost by failing to keep in touch with my relationships from home.
 Fortunately, being home that summer gave me the opportunity to reunite with my high school buddies.
 Going forward, I refused to let them go, and it makes going home that much richer.
-I learned my childhood isn't bittersweet; it's just sweet, because my friends and I have been intentional about keeping childhood alive.
+I learned that my childhood isn't bittersweet; it's just sweet, because my friends and I have been intentional about keeping those childhood friendships alive.

-We don't usually realize how much we need sleep until we finally get a good amount and realize how big the difference is.
+We don't usually realize how much we need sleep until we finally get a proper night's worth and realize how big the difference really is.
 Start good sleep habits early.
-Make yourself go to bed and get out of bed at reasonable times.
-Appreciate how much healthier you are because in the long run.
+Prioritize the discipline of going to bed and getting up at reasonable times.
+You will appreciate how much healthier you feel in the long run.

 PHC tends to attract pretty talented kids.
 We're pretty smart, pretty good at thinking, speaking, pretty good at writing, or pretty good at what we set our minds to.